Iran protests to Poland over Iran-focused summit

 Zarif was referring to Iran hosting more that 100,000 Polish refugees during the Second World War.

-Relations between Tehran and Washington are highly fraught following the decision in May by President Donald Trump to pull the U.S. out of a 2015 nuclear deal between Iran and six major powers and to reimpose sanctions.
+Meanwhile, a cultural official said a planned Polish Film Week in Iran would be cancelled if the summit plans are not dropped.

+“Iranians have hosted various nations and ethnic groups with open arms, especially the Poles,” Hossein Entezami, head of the Cinema Organisation of Iran, said on Twitter.
+“In order to protect the honour of Iran and Iranians, the holding of the Polish Film Week will depend on Warsaw’s appropriate behaviour.”

-Reporting by Dubai newsroom; Editing by Kim Coghill
+Reporting by Dubai newsroom, additional reporting by Anna Koper in Warsaw; Editing by Kim Coghill and Raissa Kasolowsky